-After a successful career in the Design & New Media Industries producing and directing award-winning projects for the Museum of Modern Art in New York and the United Nations, Patricia joined the Art Students League of New York in 2000.
+After a successful career in the Design & New Media Industries producing and directing award-winning projects for the Museum of Modern Art in New York and the United Nations, Patricia joined the Art Students League of New York in 2000 and started her Fine Art training in drawing, painting and assemblage.
 She has exhibited in New York since 2010, and had her first solo show at Soho20 – Chelsea in the spring of 2013.
+She has had group and solo shows in Mexico, Canada and most recently in Germany.

 Patricia is the creator of Loteria: Luck talks (La Suerte Que Habla) a game and exhibition inspired by the traditional Mexican game of La Lotería Mexicana.
-La Lotería is similar to bingo, but played with a deck of cards instead of numbers.
-Loteria: Luck Talks features new images that reflect Patricia’s love for and belief in her native country, while denouncing contemporary issues related to the social and political conflicts facing modern Mexico.
-The cards are accompanied by coplas (riddles) written by Toronto-based Mexican-Canadian writer Martha Bátiz.
-In recent years she has exhibited her work of Loteria: Luck Talks in the US, Mexico, Canada and Germany.
-The game set is now part of the permanent collection at the National Museum of Mexican Art in Chicago.
+In 2015 the University of Toronto purchased a full set of prints of La Lotería cards for its library Print Collection and the game set is now part of the permanent collection at the National Museum of Mexican Art in Chicago.

 Patricia has also worked with non-profit organizations like the L&L Fund and its program Choose Creativity, as well as with Sing For Hope; both organizations strive to uplift people in need through the power of art and creativity.